Juravenator

-Juravenator is a genus of small (75 cm long) coelurosaurian theropod dinosaur (although a 2020 study proposed it to be a hatchling megalosauroid), which lived in the area which would someday become the top of the Franconian Jura of Germany (Painten Formation), about 151 or 152 million years ago.
-It is known from a single, juvenile specimen.
+Juravenator is a genus of tetanuran theropod dinosaur which lived about 152 or 151 million years ago in modern day Franconian Jura of Germany (Torleite Formation) during the Late Jurassic.
+It is known from a single, juvenile specimen measuring about 75 cm in length.

 Description

 Juravenator was a small bipedal predator.
 The holotype of Juravenator represents a juvenile individual, about seventy-five centimetres in length.
 In 2006 and 2010 Göhlich established some diagnostic traits.
 The four teeth of the premaxilla in the front of the snout had serrations on the upper third of the back edge of the tooth crown.
 Between the tooth row of the premaxilla and that of the maxilla there was no hiatus.
 The maxillary teeth were few in number, eight with the holotype.
 The depression or fossa for the large skull opening, the fenestra antorbitalis, was long and extended far to the front.
 The humerus was relatively short.
 The claws of the hand were high at their bases and suddenly narrowed transversely in the middle.
 The zygapophyses in the middle of the tail were bow-shaped.